List of Playboy Playmates of 1966: September

-Dianne Chandler (born December 31, 1946, in Berwyn, Illinois) is an American model who served as both a Playboy Playmate of the Month and as a Playboy Bunny.
-She was Miss September 1966; her centerfold was photographed by Pompeo Posar.
+Dianne Chandler (born December 31, 1946, in Oak Park, Illinois) is an American model who served as both a Playboy Playmate of the Month and as a Playboy Bunny.
+She was Miss September 1966.

+Her centerfold was photographed by Pompeo Posar.

 October

 Linda Moon (born September 24, 1948, in Michigan) was Playboy magazine's Playmate of the Month for its October 1966 issue.
 Her centerfold was photographed by William Graham, Stan Malinowski, and Gene Trindl.

 November

 Lisa Baker (born March 19, 1944, in Detroit, Texas) is Playboy's Playmate of the Month for November 1966, and Playmate of the Year for 1967.
 Her original pictorial for photographed by William Figge and Ed DeLong.

 She was also able to get some work on television, on The Jonathan Winters Show and as the Budweiser girl on The Tonight Show Starring Johnny Carson.

 She posed nude for the December 1979 Playboy pictorial "Playmates Forever!"